Hoooid/HaodongTangGroup/content/en/authors/S陈曦/_index.md

 ---

-Chenxi is a junior at Shenzhen Technology University.
-He is currently working on electrophoretic deposition of PbS QDs.
-He is trying to lower down the non-ohmic leacked current by making PbS QD film with superlattice stacking using various of film fabrication methods.
+Chen Xi is an undergraduate student at Shenzhen Technology University.
+His current work focuses on electrophoretic deposition of PbS quantum dots and the control of PbS QD film stacking, with the goal of reducing non-ohmic leakage current in photodetector devices.